yifeidong0/yifeidong0.github.io/_pages/about.md

 Hi there!
 I'm a PhD student at KTH Royal Institute of Technology in Stockholm under the supervision of Asoc.
 Prof. [Florian T. Pokorny](https://www.csc.kth.se/~fpokorny/).
 Previously, I received my M.Sc. from ETH Zurich and my B. Sc. from Shanghai Jiao Tong University.
 Other details can be found in my [CV](assets/pdf/Yifei_CV.pdf).

-Robots face challenges in achieving human-level robustness in manipulation.
-My research focuses on enhancing manipulation robustness under various real-world uncertainties through optimizing control policies and the physical structure of robots.
+Robots face challenges in achieving human-level robustness in manipulation under various real-world uncertainties.
+My research focuses on enhancing manipulation robustness through optimizing control policies and the physical structure of robots.

  <!-- My research is supported by the European Commission project [SoftEnable](https://softenabl.eu/). -->
  <!-- PhD student @ <a href='https://www.kth.se/is/rpl'>KTH RPL</a>.  -->